 Celebrate regularly and you will force yourself to get the next goal so you can celebrate again and again and again.

 And celebrate the truly important things in style.
 I remember when my wife and I were planning our wedding.
 We were just starting our mission for success; it was all save, save, invest.
 We had begun to hate all extravagant consumption and I were quietly dreading spending a fortune for a wedding.

 But we decided to change tack, we went with gratitude and acknowledging the importance of celebrating the important things.
 Once we changed our focus, we decided to see abundance and wealth.
 We celebrated life with family, friends and people we cared about.
 And it ended up being one of the greatest moments of our lives.

 In the end, don’t waste life on dismissing your goals.

 I may never get millions, or have the rewarding company, or the first class flights, or the yacht, but I’m so much more happy, inspired and alive trying for it.

 Be grateful for all your advantages and seek those who you can help.

-Thanks for allowing me to share and remember to always keep striving for success.
+All the best, and remember to keep striving for success.